lambdaworks/zio-elasticsearch/README.md

 ### Fluent API

-Both Elastic requests and queries offer a fluent API, allowing us to provide optional parameters in chained method calls for each request or query.
+ZIO Elastic requests and queries offer a fluent API, allowing us to provide optional parameters in chained method calls for each request or query.
 For example, if we wanted to add routing and refresh parameters to a `deleteById` request:

 ```scala